Best Auto Repair, Akron

 Replace Your Car's AC Thermal Expansion Valve or Orifice Tube

-The Thermal Expansion Valve or Orifice Tube monitors the amount of pressure and temperature of your A/C system to calculate the precise amount of refrigerant that can safely go into the evaporator.
-Uneven pressure can allow unwanted moisture to accumulate in a car or truck's AC system.
+The Thermal Expansion Valve or Orifice Tube monitors A/C system pressure and temperature, determining the precise refrigerant amount that can safely enter the evaporator.
+Imbalanced pressure can lead to unwanted moisture buildup in your car or truck's AC system.

-A: Never, at least not in the way you think of your oil being changed.
+Never, at least not in the way you think of your oil being changed.
 Your car's AC system is a sealed unit.
-No new freon needs to be added unless there's a refrigerant leak.
-Over time as your vehicle ages small cracks may form in your AC system parts such as the compressor, condenser, evaporator, receiver-dryer, expansion tube and connecting hoses allowing freon to escape.
-If this occurs, you need to replace the failing part and have your freon recharged.
+No new Freon needs to be added unless there's a refrigerant leak.
+Over time as your vehicle ages small cracks may form in your AC system parts such as the compressor, condenser, evaporator, receiver-dryer, expansion tube and connecting hoses allowing Freon to escape.
+If this occurs, you need to replace the failing part and have your Freon recharged.

-A: If your car's AC system was recently repaired and required a freon recharge it should not need to be replaced again.
-Your AC system is a closed or sealed system that does not allow freon to escape.
+If your car's AC system was recently repaired and required a Freon recharge it should not need to be replaced again.
+Your AC system is a closed or sealed system that does not allow Freon to escape.
 Freon is not like gasoline; it does not get depleted.
-If freon is escaping after your car's AC system has been repaired, then additional work may need to be done to find the leak.
+If Freon is escaping after your car's AC system has been repaired, then additional work may need to be done to find the leak.

 Akron Auto Parts and Service Offers Auto Repair Services You Can Count On!